Firas001/wordpress-docker/README.md

 To add a new WordPress site:

+1. Create new database for your wordpress, e.g. site1
-1. Create a `docker-compose.site1.yml` file with a WordPress service definition, like:
+2. Create a `docker-compose.site1.yml` file with a WordPress service definition, like:

 ```yaml
 version: '3'